Sagehen Creek Field Station

 Sagehen's remote weather data sources in the Sagehen Creek & Independence basins continue to expand, starting with four additional towers with basic weather monitoring & ground moisture sensing installed temporarily in 2002 and permanently in 2003.
 Three 100' towers came in 2008.

 This early expanded data is spotty.
 Despite assistance from Kevin Browne & Marchall Minobe at UCNRS, we had immense trouble keeping the network running &--when it didn't--figuring out where problems lay along the data collection & communications chain.
-We eventually resolved most of these issues around early 2009 by re-siting some towers, upgrading the communications backbone hardware, increasing electrical production & storage, adding Meraki units for on-line status reporting, getting all dataloggers on automatic download via TCP/IP, & joining the Keck database along with Angelo Reserve.
+We eventually resolved some of these issues around early 2009 by re-siting some towers, upgrading the communications backbone hardware, increasing electrical production & storage, adding Meraki units for on-line status reporting, getting all dataloggers on automatic download via TCP/IP, & joining the Keck database along with Angelo Reserve.

 During this period, Doug Boyle at DRI began dramatically increasing his investment in the basin, funding Brad Lyles to provide technnical support, adding entire towers &, at existing sites, enhancing instrumentation: soil chemistry, snow pillows, precipitation gauges, etc. There is more metadata about individual towers & instruments in the Keck database.

 As of spring 2010, there were 10 networked Sagehen met towers in the basin, as well as communications towers & other collection sites like an NRCS SNOTEL site at the top of the basin ridgeline, and another on the shore of Independence Lake in the next basin over.
 We also continue to add stream & weather data collection in the North Fork of the American.
 See our Resources page for more detailed information & related data sets like groundwater height & temperature, stream flow & chemistry, etc. The Sagehen News blog also contains information about this ongoing process.